jellylidong/My-Leetcode-Track/254-Factor-Combinations/Question.md

 **Note:**

-1. Each combination's factors must be sorted ascending, for example: The factors of 2 and 6 is `[2, 6]`, not `[6, 2]`.
-2. You may assume that _n_ is always positive.
+1. You may assume that _n_ is always positive.
-3. Factors should be greater than 1 and less than _n_.
+2. Factors should be greater than 1 and less than _n_.

 **Examples:**
 input: `1`